shatteredsaline/shatteredsaline/README.md

+mostly ignore our github and strawpage, we recently found out were a system!! it would be smart to call us by what pony were using as thats usually whos fronting.

 Hiii im cesar, i like roblox games.
 Im 19 and  on ponytown.. (jobless behaviour /j) i like a lot of roblox games but also other stuff. i block freely. ooo you want to look at my strawpage so badddd
 Also,, i use he/they/it no matter the pony.
 Im a trans man ^_^